godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

 -    Create and publish a report with various visualizations of the information about problem reports
 -    User natural language query to build additional visualizations
 -    Build mobile view
+-    Embed the Company 311 Power BI report to Microsoft Teams

 ## Prerequisites